-Enterprising Science is a five-year partnership between BP, the Science Museum, University College London and King’s College London.
-This research and development project uses the concept of science capital (science-related qualifications, interest, literacy and social contacts) to understand how young people from all backgrounds engage with science, and how their engagement might be supported.
+Enterprising Science was a five-year partnership between BP, the Science Museum, University College London and King’s College London.
+This research and development project used the concept of science capital (science-related qualifications, interest, literacy and social contacts) to understand how young people from all backgrounds engage with science, and how their engagement might be supported.

 The Science Capital Teaching Approach

 The Science Capital Teaching Approach is designed to support teachers in helping students find more meaning and relevance in science and, as a result, engage more with the subject.

 The ideas for the approach were co-developed and trialled over four years between Enterprising Science researchers and 43 secondary science teachers in England.